carloseduardotoledo/carloseduardotoledo.github.io/_posts/2018-03-04-draftmodel.md

 Best regards,

-**Pipeline accidents are seriouly business, to the reader not use to this industry I suggest the reading of this list of accidents:  [](https://en.wikipedia.org/wiki/List_of_pipeline_accidents)**
+**Pipeline accidents are seriouly business, to the reader not use to this industry I suggest the reading of this list of accidents:  [List of Pipeline Accidents](https://en.wikipedia.org/wiki/List_of_pipeline_accidents)**

 References:

 * Graph Databases by Ian Robinson, Jim Webber, and Emil Eifrem (O’Reilly).
 Copyright 2015 Neo Technology, Inc., 978-1-491-93089-2.
-You can freely download a copy of the book, compliments of Neo4j, at [](https://neo4j.com/graph-databases-book/)
+You can freely download a copy of the book, compliments of Neo4j, at [here](https://neo4j.com/graph-databases-book/)

-* Enhanced Pipeline Risk Assessment, Part 1 — Probability of Failure Assessments Revision 2.1 W. Kent Muhlbauer, PE [](http://pipelinerisk.net/)
+* Enhanced Pipeline Risk Assessment, Part 1 — Probability of Failure Assessments Revision 2.1 W. Kent Muhlbauer, PE [here](http://pipelinerisk.net/)

-* Enhanced Pipeline Risk Assessment, Part 2 — Assessments of Pipeline Failure Consequences Rev 3 W. Kent Muhlbauer, PE [](http://pipelinerisk.net/)
+* Enhanced Pipeline Risk Assessment, Part 2 — Assessments of Pipeline Failure Consequences Rev 3 W. Kent Muhlbauer, PE [here](http://pipelinerisk.net/)

-* Diagrams built using Draw.io [](https://www.draw.io/)
+* Diagrams built using Draw.io [here](https://www.draw.io/)